ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-4.md

 form of NULL-check in place, but `assert` is not best option for doing so:
-`assert`s are disabled when `NDEBUG` is defined and if we *always* want to `exit` (or `abort`) on allocation failure then the logic for doing so should really be handled inside the allocation function rather than the call-site.
+`assert`s are disabled when `NDEBUG` is defined and if we *always* want to `exit` (or `abort`) on allocation failure then the logic for doing so should really be handled inside the allocation function rather than at the call-site.

-We will add a function `xalloc` that will behave like `realloc`, but will either return the amount of memory requested or `exit` on out-of-memory failure.
+We will add a function `xalloc` that will behave like `realloc`, but will either return the amount of memory requested or `exit` on failure.
 Additionally, we will narrow the
 [specification for realloc](https://pubs.opengroup.org/onlinepubs/009695399/functions/realloc.html)
-by stating that zero-sized allocations `free` the memory backed by the provided pointer the passed in pointer and *always* return NULL:
+by stating that zero-sized allocations `free` the memory backed by the provided pointer and *always* return NULL:

 ```c
 static void*